Arun-Sidhu/mavsdk-drone-controller/README.md

 make px4_sitl gz_x500
 ```

-Once the simulator opens successfully, stop it and return to the `Drones` folder.
+Once the simulator opens successfully, stop it and return to the `mavsdk-drone-controller` folder.

 ## Building and running the mock controller

-From the root of the `Drones` repository:
+From the repository root, build and run the mock controller with:

 ```bash
 make mock